Ah, the timeless question of the new ecommerce entrepreneur.

 Therefore, it’s always worthwhile to research different markets when deciding where to sell your products.
 At this time, I suggest looking over your list and crossing out any dropshipping ideas that are more than $60.
 And for a rough idea of the conversion rate you can expect to achieve with different products, check out our article on average ecommerce conversion rate.

 ePacket is a great service that allows for fast shipping from China to over 30 countries across the world.
 Just be sure to follow all the rules around weight and size.
 A product’s weight can’t be more than 3 kgs.
 Package size must be at least 14 cm x 11 cm, and no more than 90 cm between the length, width, and height.
 And the value of the product being shipped can’t be more than $400.

 Keep in mind that the dropshipping products you sell online can be shipped to any part of the world unless you set some parameters.
 This means that delivery could be a long process, including a lot of unloading and reloading.

 If you choose products that are fragile, like china ornaments, they may get broken in transit.
 This is something you don’t have control over.
 And, it can lead to unhappy customers and many returns, which can hurt your store’s credibility.

+The takeaway?
 Choose a product that’s robust and can survive long transit times to save yourself time on refunds and returns.
 These things eat into your business profits.